AndrewRoddy/OS-Assignment1/README.md

 ```

 All of this code is the exact same or less than the `producer.cpp`.
 It is not needed to be explained again.

+# Thank You
+Thank you for reading my OS Assignment 1 documentation! :)